 The development of the Airbus' E-Fan family accelerates the journey toward environmentally-friendly aviation.

 The E-Fan is bringing more-electric propulsion to the aviation industry.
-Developed in an Airbus-led European programme, the E-Fan’s history-making first version was designed specifically for electric power – an important stepping stone on Airbus’s electric aircraft roadmap and toward the production E-Fan 2.0 version.
+Developed in an Airbus-led European programme, the E-Fan’s history-making first version was designed specifically for electric power – an important stepping stone on Airbus’s electric aircraft roadmap and toward the future of electric and hybrid flight.

 In a second step, E-Fan was transformed into an updated “Plus” version with a hybrid configuration for longer flight endurance.
 E-Fan Plus – which debuted during the summer of 2016 – incorporates an internal combustion engine as a range extender in addition to the aircraft’s on-board lithium-ion batteries.